-Finally, standards can play a primary role for the full exploitation of the Internet in terms of content exchange.
+However, the lack of standards for interoperability between proprietary technologies is a serious impediment to the broad deployment of consumer-friendly legitimate media distribution.
+Standards can play a primary role for the full exploitation of the Internet in terms of content exchange.
 Within these activities protocols and interfaces are standardized to enable exchange of content.
 MPEG initially addressed the issues of coding of moving pictures and audios.
 Areas addressed by MPEG include (de-) compression, processing and coded representation of moving pictures, audio and multi-media content.
 Within the "MPEG family" each member is addressing specific issues: MPEG-21's aim is to provide an interoperable multimedia framework and to support users in accessing, exchanging, and manipulating digital items.

-12 Acknowledgements
+13 Acknowledgements